Utica, New York

-Utica (/ˈjuːtᵻkə/) is a city in the Mohawk Valley and the county seat of Oneida County, New York, United States.
-The tenth-most-populous city in New York State, its population was 65,283 in the 2020 U.S. Census.
-Located on the Mohawk River at the foot of the Adirondack Mountains, it is approximately 95 mi west-northwest of Albany, 55 mi east of Syracuse and 240 mi northwest of New York City.
-Utica and the nearby city of Rome anchor the Utica–Rome Metropolitan Statistical Area comprising all of Oneida and Herkimer Counties.
+Utica (/ˈjuːtᵻkə/) is a city in the state of New York, and the county seat of Oneida County.
+The tenth-most populous city in New York, its population was 65,283 in the 2020 census.
+It is located on the Mohawk River in the Mohawk Valley at the foot of the Adirondack Mountains, approximately 95 mi west-northwest of Albany, 55 mi east of Syracuse and 240 mi northwest of New York City.
+Utica and the nearby city of Rome anchor the Utica–Rome metropolitan area comprising all of Oneida and Herkimer counties.

 Formerly a river settlement inhabited by the Mohawk Nation of the Iroquois Confederacy, Utica attracted European-American settlers from New England during and after the American Revolution.
 In the 19th century, immigrants strengthened its position as a layover city between Albany and Syracuse on the Erie and Chenango Canals and the New York Central Railroad.
 During the 19th and 20th centuries, the city's infrastructure contributed to its success as a manufacturing center and defined its role as a worldwide hub for the textile industry.
-Utica's 20th-century political corruption and organized crime gave it the nickname "Sin City".

 Like other Rust Belt cities, Utica underwent an economic downturn throughout the mid-20th century.
-The downturn consisted of industrial decline due to offshoring and the closure of textile mills, population loss caused by the relocation of jobs and businesses to suburbs and to Syracuse, and poverty associated with socioeconomic stress and a depressed tax base.
+The decline consisted of industrial flight due to offshoring and the closure of textile mills, population loss caused by the relocation of jobs and businesses to suburbs and to Syracuse, and poverty associated with socioeconomic stress and a depressed tax base.
 With its low cost of living, the city has become a melting pot for refugees from war-torn countries around the world, encouraging growth for its colleges and universities, cultural institutions and economy.

-Etymology

-The first Utica was a former city in modern-today Tunisia.
-Many central New York locations have the names of ancient cities or people (Rome, Syracuse, Ithaca, Troy, Homer, Cicero, Ovid, and a number of others).

-The reuse of the name of ancient Utica for a modern village, then city, owes a great deal to Classically-trained surveyor Robert Harpur (1731–1825), for many years a professor in King's College (today Columbia University).
-It was he who gave out the central New York State Classical names, and he stated that he named the village of Utica.
-However, another theory involves a 1798 meeting at Bagg's Tavern (a resting place for travelers passing through the village) where the name was picked from a hat holding 13 suggestions.
-How Utica came to be among them, if not due ultimately to Harpur, is unknown.
+Name

+Utica was an ancient Phoenician and later Roman city in what is now Tunisia.

+Many central New York cities are named after places and figures of the Greco-Roman world, including Rome, Syracuse, Ithaca, Troy, Homer, Cicero, and Ovid.
+This is largely due to the influence of Robert Harpur, a politician and professor at King's College (today Columbia University), who assigned many of the best known names.

+An alternative attribution claims that the name was picked during a 1798 meeting at Bagg's Tavern, from a hat holding 13 suggestions.